python-openxml/python-docx/docs/user/styles-understanding.rst

 however there are exceptions.
 Users of |docx| should generally avoid using the style id unless they are confident with the internals involved.

 A style's :attr:`type` is set at creation time and cannot be changed.
+The type refers to what elements a style can be applied to in the document.
+The types are character, paragraph, list and table.

 .. _builtin_styles: